-The Grand Rounds team will work with the physician practices and hospitals that you designate to collect all of your relevant medical records and information.
+If you are based in the US, the Grand Rounds team will work with the physician practices and hospitals that you designate to collect all of your relevant medical records and information.
 This includes paper documents, CDs, radiological (e.g. x-ray) films, pathological slides and paraffin blocks.
 If the Boston Children’s specialist requires additional documentation for your child, we and Grand Rounds will work with you to obtain that information.

 All copies of paper medical records that are sent to Grand Rounds will be destroyed once the information has been uploaded into our system.
 Medical imaging CDs and portable flash drives will be destroyed after the images and documents are uploaded and therefore cannot be returned.
 Pathology specimens, including slides and tissue, will be returned directly to the institution from which they were received.

 Yes.
 You may check the status of your request at any time.
 Simply go to the Grand Rounds online second opinion portal and log in to your secure account.
 Grand Rounds staff will communicate with you via email to let you know that new information has been sent to your secure online account.
 We do not send any medical information to your email account, as it is not a secure environment.
 We strictly send reminders and/or status updates about your second opinion, letting you know to log on to your secure account.
 We recommend checking your email at least once a day.
 We will notify you by email when: